 Proposal review and scoring

 Proposals are reviewed by referees, then in the Photon Factory Program Advisory Committee (PF-PAC).
-Proposals are scored between 5 and 0 (5 is the highest).
+Proposals are scored between 5 and 1 (5 is the highest).
 Those above threshold are approved by PF-PAC.
-A proposal is evaluated based on its scientific merit, technical feasibility of the research plan and capability of the experimental group.
+A proposal is evaluated based on its scientific and technical merit, technical feasibility of the research plan and capability of the experimental group.
 The approval of a proposal means that it is evaluated to be worth doing by PF-PAC.
 However, please mind that the "approval" does not always guarantee the allocation of beam time you wrote in the application form.

 PF-PAC pays more attention to the productivity of the proposing user groups when reviewing the proposals.